Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Introduction

-\Cref{tab:theoretical-props} details these two properties for each mechanism that this paper considers.
-However, these properties alone are insufficient to evaluate peer prediction mechanisms for a given application because they omit other important considerations.
-Moreover, this characterization has engendered a narrow focus on robustness against strategic behavior as the primary objective of peer prediction research, which potentially limits the applicability of its results.
+It is possible for a mechanism to induce a stronger equilibrium concept than another mechanism, but only under a stronger assumption.
+It is also possible for a mechanism to ``approximately'' induce a stronger equilibrium concept under a given assumption.
+In both cases, there is no clear answer to the question of which mechanism is more robust against strategic reporting.
 Considering secondary desiderata also discussed in the theoretical peer prediction literature does not help.
 Such properties, for example that mechanisms require little or no prior knowledge of the distribution of signals or that mechanisms only require simple reports from the agents, often fail to meaningfully differentiate the state-of-the-art mechanisms.